aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/13_structure.md

 At each lattice deformation, the GPWDF similarity score between the powder diffraction patterns of structures 1 and 2 is calculated (see the [COMPARE](#c2-compare) keyword), and then minimized.
-The lowest GPWDF value found from the global search, corresponding to the deformation of structure 1 that best matches structure 2, is the final COMPAREVC similarity score.
+The lowest GPWDF value found from this global search, corresponding to the deformation of structure 1 that best matches structure 2, is the final COMPAREVC similarity score.

-The meaning of the different options is:
+The meaning of the different options is as follows:

 - `GLOBAL`: carry out a global search over deformations of structure 1 followed by local GPWDF minimizations, as described above.
 This is the